Rehab-Robotics-Lab/FloSystem/README.md

 (This should actually be done by the install script) Then in the console, run `aws configure --profile flo` and fill in the info from the IAM console with region set to us-east-1 and output set to json.
+NOTE: For right now, profiles aren't supported, so just do this as `aws configure`

 A few notes:
 - you should probably restrict what the user that is getting access can do.
 The best option is